vblinden/tomlenv/README.md

 ## TOMLenv
-This simpel package will read all the variables from your `.toml` file and put them in the environment so you can easily access them via `os.Getenv("varname")`.
+This simple package will read all the variables from your `.toml` file and put them in the environment so you can easily access them via `os.Getenv("varname")`.

 ### Installation
 ```shell